luisRubiera/epf-ptp-docker-chatgpt-lab/README.md

 ### Lab2
+Modify the code in the `hello.py` to do the following:

-- add a new path that will allow you to create a programming language code based on
+1- add a new route that will allow you to **ask to chatgpt to do some code in some programing language**. it should use the following parameters:
   - language: the programming language to use
   - content: the code that it has to generate